giorgitrapaidze/python-projects/README.md

 # python-projects
 Mini projects written in python:

-myauto_parser.py - Parser of website www.myauto.ge using Beatiful Soup
+myauto_parser.py - Parser of the website www.myauto.ge using Beatiful Soup

 movie-db.py - Creating an sqlite database according to user input using SQlite3